Shanfan/story-collection/snail-cricket/script.md

 2. Cricket clapping

     C: Whoa!
 Right!
 I see no move.
-I don't even see any foot!"
+I don't even see any foot!

 ### ch2_sn01_pn00...02